nj-ramadhan/polman-mbd-ros2-polebot-land/README.md

-# polman-dsk-ros2-amr
+# PoleBot Land
-Autonomous Mobile Robot (AMR) using ROS2 framework developed in Bandung Polytechnic for Manufacturing (Polman Bandung)
+Colaborative Mobile and Delta Robot working in Ricefield Land area using ROS2 framework developed in Bandung Polytechnic for Manufacturing (Polman Bandung)